Culverts: Maintenance

 - reinforcement of eroding inlets and outlets

-You can protect fish and fish habitat (including aquatic species at risk, their critical habitat and residences) when proceeding with culvert maintenance by following the measures listed below.
-When implemented correctly, this can mitigate risks to fish and fish habitat associated with culvert maintenance, which can include:
+You can protect fish and fish habitat when maintaining culverts by following the measures listed below.
+When implemented correctly, these measures can manage the risk of harmful impacts associated with maintenance activities, which can include:

 - release of sediments or other deleterious substances